 Knight Frank is a highly respected global property brand, with 22 of its 488 offices located in Australia.
 Headquartered in London, the business has built its name on quality and service.
 Today, Knight Frank’s Australian business marries this tradition with a technology-forward approach that gives customers access to modern capabilities and service excellence.

 In the past, the Australian team managed on-premises infrastructure, supported by colleagues in the UK.
 The time difference often made interactions challenging, and the team saw the potential to modernise its service while escaping support challenges by moving to the cloud.
 This transition would set the foundation for a digital transformation, enabling new services to continually improve customer experience.

-When Darren Warner joined Knight Frank Australia as Head of IT in early 2020, his first priority was to assess the current situation, and identify opportunities to better align with the business as it moves forward.
-As part of that process, he looked beyond the IT environment, and investigated Knight Frank’s overall strategic direction.
+For Knight Frank Australia, it knew that it was top their top priority to assess the current situation, and identify opportunities that would better align the business as it moves to forward.
+As part of that process, Craig Holt, Head of Information Technology looked beyond the IT environment, and investigated Knight Frank’s overall strategic direction.